Standard Work Combination sheet

 One of the common failures of leadership in the lean transformation is a lack of understanding of what's really achievable with lean.

-When I first did benchmarking in TPS organizations in Japan in the late 1970s and early 1980s, I found that our expectations of how much we could improve were usually off by an order of magnitude!
 We thought a transformation could generate enterprise productivity gains of, say, 40%.
 But we found firms that had lower unit volume than ours--in similar products--that were running at 400 - 500% of the output per person at benchmark US operations.
-More important, these productivity gaps existed on a total enterprise level.
-They showed up in purchasing, finance, customer service, distribution, production control, and sales and marketing.

 This is often the first time senior leaders realize how much waste is built into the way work is organized today.
 In addition to productivity gains, typical gains achieved in the 3% of firms with successful lean transformations noted in the survey above would include: